kmkittu/OKE/README.md

 ## 3) Check the integrity of the code

 Execute "terraform plan" command.
 OKE cluster will create instances.
 The plan command will ask for Public key which will be used by all cluster instances.
-Provide the SSH public key that we had created earlier.
+Provide the SSH public key (id_rsa.pub) that we had created earlier.

         # terraform plan
         var.node_pool_ssh_public_key